zgldh/dify-gitlab-mr-reviewer/README.md

 - [GitLab](https://about.gitlab.com/) This reviewer can be applied to free GitLab instance.
 You need a personal access token to an account with access (Role `developer` at least) to the repository.
 - [Dify](https://github.com/langgenius/dify) The AI workflow platform.
 You have to get the workflow URL and access token.
-- [Docker](https://www.docker.com/) To proxy the GitLab system hook requests to Dify, or run a cronjob to trigger the Dify workflow.
+- [Docker](https://www.docker.com/) To proxy the GitLab system hook requests to Dify

 ## Installation